The Symmetric Generalized Eigenvalue Problem as a Nash Equilibrium: Generalized EigenGame: Players, Strategies, and Utilities

 $\hat{\lambda}_i = \frac{\langle \hat{v}_i, A \hat{v}_i \rangle}{\langle \hat{v}_i, B \hat{v}_i \rangle}$, and $||z||_B = \sqrt{\langle z, B z \rangle}$.

 Player $i$'s utility has an intuitive explanation.
-The first term is recognized as the generalized Rayleigh quotient which can be derived by left multiplying both sides of the GEP ($v^\top A v = \lambda v^\top B v$) and solving for $\lambda$.
-Note that the generalized eigenvectors are guaranteed to be $B$-orthogonal, i.e., $v_i^\top B v_j = 0$ for all $i \ne j$ (see Lemma~\ref{b_orth} in \Appxref{app:prelims}).
-Therefore, the \emph{reward} term incentivizes players to find directions that result in large eigenvalues, but are simultaneously \emph{penalized} for choosing directions that align with directions chosen by their parents (players with index less than $i$, higher in the hierarchy).
+The first term is recognized as the generalized Rayleigh quotient which can be derived by left multiplying both sides of the \gep{} ($v^\top A v = \lambda v^\top B v$) and solving for $\lambda$.
+Note that the generalized eigenvectors are guaranteed to be $B$-orthogonal, i.e., $v_i^\top B v_j = 0$ for all $i \ne j$ (\Appxref{app:prelims} Lemma~\ref{b_orth}).
+Therefore, the \emph{reward} term incentivizes players to find directions that result in large eigenvalues, but are simultaneously \emph{penalized} for choosing directions that align with their parents (players with index less than $i$, higher in the hierarchy).
 Finally, the penalty coefficient $\hat{\lambda}_j$ serves to balance the magnitude of the penalty terms with the reward term such that players have no incentive to ``overlap'' with parents.
-We formally prove that these utilities are well-posed in the sense that, given exact parents, their optima coincide with the top-$k$ GEP solution.
+In \Appxref{app:well_posed} Proposition~\ref{prop:deflation}, we derive these same utilities via a \emph{deflation} perspective.
+Next, we formally prove these utilities are well-posed in the sense that, given exact parents, their optima coincide with the top-$k$ \gep{} solution.

 \begin{lemma}[Well-posed Utilities] Given exact parents and assuming the top-$k$ eigenvalues of $B^{-1}A$ are distinct and positive, the maximizer of player $i$'s utility is the unique generalized eigenvector $v_i$ (up to sign, i.e., $-v_i$ is also valid). \end{lemma}